szelenkov/szelenkov/README.md

 ## 👯 Let`s talk

-- 🔭 Currently working on change ...
+- 🔭 I'm a Software Developer from Canada.
 - 🌱 Getting better at: Application UI and coding pattern.<!-- - ⚒️ Looking to collaborate on ... --><!-- - 🤔 Looking for help with ... -->
 - 💬 Ask me about anything.
 - 📫 How to reach me: Send a pigeon 🐦.